 For more information on the VCS Version 4 development process and program updates, see the Governance and Development page.

-Verra provides a Complaints and Appeals Policy that applies to all standards and programs managed by Verra.
+Verra provides a Grievance Redress Policy that applies to all standards and programs managed by Verra.